 A blue dotted line surrounds the text, indicating it is currently selected.
-You can drag the text to a new position by clicking and holding down the mouse button while dragging the text and then releasing the button.
+You can drag the text to a new position by clicking and holding down the mouse button while dragging the text, then releasing the button.

-4. When you're finished positioning the text near the school, click outside the text box to unselect it.
+4. When you're finished positioning the text near the school, click outside the text box to deselect it.

-For more information on working with text, see Chapter 7, 'Labeling maps with text and graphics'.
+For more information on working with text, see Chapter 7, 'Working with graphics and text'.